DfAC/DfAC.github.io/_drafts/2015-9-15-Coding-Example.md

 category: coding
 ---

-Quite a while back a friend asked me to write a Matlab code matching in speed following pseudo random code generator from C
+Quite a while back, while enjoying early stage of my PhD, a fellow sufferer, showed me a sample code he was working on in C. Both of us worked on GPS related issues and code was generating [pseduo-random code](http://www.trimble.com/gps_tutorial/sub_pseudo.aspx).
+In brief, this function is required by the receiver to decode incoming message from the specific satelite.
+Knowing its number I will know its k and from it I can generate local code (1024 bit long for GPS) which is then used to decode the message friend asked me to write a Matlab code matching in speed following pseudo random code generator from C

 ```C